rern/RuneAudio_Addons/guideline.md

 ---

 **1. install and uninstall script:**
 > stored anywhere reviewable
-> use default variables, functions as of the following example
+> use format as of the following example
+> default variables and functions will take care most of on-screen messages and database
 > use non-invasive modification so other addons can survive after install / uninstall
 > `<alias>` must be unique

 - install script
   - use modify over replace files unless necessary